AxisCommunications/body-worn-integration-api/README.md

 ### Encrypt

-In the connection file, a key for end to end content encryption can be set with the `PublicKey` and `PublicKeyId` parameters. the `WantEncryption` parameter should also be set to ´true´.
+In the connection file, a key for end to end content encryption can be set with the `PublicKey` and `PublicKeyId` parameters.
+The `WantEncryption` parameter should also be set to ´true´.

 The corresponding private key is required to be able to decrypt the uploaded content.
 The `PublicKeyId` is written to the video key object which is stored together with the encrypted video clip.
 GNSS track objects are encrypted in the same manner.
 The CD can use the ID to know which key to use for decryption.

 If `WantEncryption` parameter is set and `PublicKey` is not set, the BWS will display an error.
 If `WantEncryption` parameter is not set, content encryption is disabled, and the `PublicKey` is ignored.

+If encryption has been enabled for a system it can not be turned off and a configuration for such a system is considered invalid and is rejected if it would render encryption disabled.

 ### Decrypt